wyliodrinstudio/WyliodrinSTUDIO/docs/source/architecture.rst

 Wyliodrin STUDIO consists of a series of plugins that we used to build the different parts of our application.

-Basically, a plugin is a software component that helps you to add specific feature to a program.
-When a program supports plugins, it enables customization, which means that you will be able contribute to the development and improvement of our application.
+Basically, a plugin is a component of the program that will help you apply different features to our application.
+Due to the fact that Wyliodrin Studio supports plugins, it enables customization, which means that you will be able contribute to the development and improvement of our application.

-To design a pleasing, yet accessible and easy to use, interface for our users, we chose the `Vue framework <https://vuejs.org/v2/guide>`_.
-The connection between frontend and API has become a common point of challenge and complexity.
-Since we are using **Vue** to develop our frontend, the best solution to this problem is the `VueX <https://vuex.vuejs.org/>`_ library, which is deeply integrated into Vue and created to take advantage of Vue's Reactivity.
+To design a pleasing, yet accessible and easy to use interface for our users, we chose the `Vue framework <https://vuejs.org/v2/guide>`_.
+The connection between frontend and API has always been a challenge and required a lot of work because of its complexity.
+Since we are using **Vue** to develop our frontend, the best solution to this problem is the `VueX <https://vuex.vuejs.org/>`_ library, which is deeply integrated into Vue and exploits its reactivity.

 |